oracle-livelabs/security/data-safe/discover-mask-sensitive-data/discover-mask-sensitive-data.md

 - Obtained an Oracle Cloud account and signed in to the Oracle Cloud Infrastructure Console at `https://cloud.oracle.com`
 - Prepared your environment for this workshop (see [Prepare Your Environment](?lab=prepare-environment))
-- Registered your target database with Oracle Data Safe and loaded sample data into it.
+- Registered your target database with Oracle Data Safe.
 Make sure to have the `ADMIN` password for your database on hand (see [Register an Autonomous Database with Oracle Data Safe](?lab=register-autonomous-database)).

 ### Assumptions